UndeadZeratul/ThereWillBeBlood/README.md

 Modpack Requirements
 ===
-TWBB requires Java 8 to run due to "Ye Olde Tanks".
-If you cannot or do not want to run with Java 8, you'll have to disable or remove that mod.
-If Java 8 is not being used, be sure to allocate at least 128MBs to the Permgen.

-Otherwise, the pack runs well with 2GBs of RAM, at least through my own personal testing.
+TWBB requires Java 8, and runs well with 2GBs of RAM, at least through my own personal testing.
 If you can achieve a decent performance with more/less, let me know and I'll adjust.

 Installation
 ===